Lameguy64/PSn00bSDK/README.md

 There's also Lameguy's PlayStation Programming Tutorial Series at http://lameguy64.net/tutorials/pstutorials/ for learning how to program for the PlayStation.
-The tutorials should still apply to PSn00bSDK.
+Much of the tutorials should apply for PSn00bSDK.

 ## To-do List